spdy-http2/node-spdy/README.md

 # SPDY Server on node.js (BETA)

-Require node.js version - at least 0.5.0-pre
+Required node.js version - at least 0.5.0-pre

 With that module you can create true SPDY servers with natural http module interface and fallback to HTTPS (for browsers that doesn't support SPDY).

-It's using SSL's NPN feature that will be available in node.js from 0.5.0-pre version, but you'll need to compile it with latest available version of OpenSSL
+It's using SSL's NPN feature that will be available in node.js from 0.5.0-pre version, but you'll need to compile it with latest available version of OpenSSL.

+Instruction for setting up development environment can be found in @eee-c article here: http://japhr.blogspot.com/2011/06/setting-up-node-spdy.html

+## Alternative instructions

 1. grab http://cvs.openssl.org
 2. build it